barc/backbone.giraffe/src/docs/collectionView.md

 });
 ```

-In the view's template, `model.cid` is assinged as the id.
+In the view's template, assign `model.cid` as the id.
 This will be used
-by the delete action later.
+to find the closest view in the remove handler for the collection.

 ```html
 <script id='fruit-template' type='text/template'>